kradunches/obscene_model/README.md

 Data for model was taken from Kaggle repository:<br>
 https://www.kaggle.com/competitions/jigsaw-multilingual-toxic-comment-classification/overview
 <br>
-The model was trained only on "obscene" labels from this dataset.
+The model was trained only on "obscene" label from this dataset.

 # Files
 + ```jigsaw-toxic-comment-train.csv``` - the data on which the model was trained, more detailed information can be found in the kaggle repository, the link to which was above